-Angela has worked in the areas of government, public policy, organisational governance, service development and future planning over the past twenty years.
+Angela has worked in the areas of government, public policy, organisational governance, service development and future planning over the past twenty-five years.
 She sees her role as a driver of effectiveness and efficiency within RelateWell, and has a major focus on change and development in the areas of service delivery, governance, management and collaborative relationships.
 Her professional strengths are in strategy, planning and execution; and business operations.

-For Angela, the core business of RelateWell is the development, management and delivery of a range of early intervention and preventative programs and services at the significant family transition points of marrying, living together, becoming parents and transitioning to midlife.
+For Angela, the core business of RelateWell is the development, management and delivery of a range of early intervention and preventative programs and services at significant family transition points in the lifecycle.
 She understands that RelateWell operates within a context that ranges from the deeply embedded influences and biases which take place between individuals to the analysis of global processes and regulations and how they impact our way of life.
 Angela has an interest in legal processes, particularly legal relationships resulting from the family as a lawful and social institution; and the law interconnecting with mental health.

-Angela holds a Bachelor of Arts Degree in Humanities and the Social Sciences; and a Postgraduate Diploma in Public Policy (The University of Melbourne).
+Angela holds a Bachelor of Arts Degree in Humanities (History and Sociology) (La Trobe University); and a Postgraduate Diploma in Public Policy (The University of Melbourne).
 She is currently studying for the qualification of Juris Doctor at Deakin University to be completed in 2021.

 Donna holds a Certificate III in Business Administration.